logzio/terraform-provider-logzio/readme.md

 }
 ```

+See more of our examples at https://github.com/logzio/logzio_terraform_provider/tree/master/examples

 #### Running the tests
 `GO111MODULE=on TF_ACC=true go test -v .`

 #### Build from source

+#### Requirements
+* Go 1.11

 To build from the project root, this will copy it into your [plugins directory](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).
-You can copy it into your Terraform templates folder too.
 ```bash
 ./scripts/build.sh
 ```